Montana is home to many different species of wasps found all over the state.

 10. Thread-Waisted Wasp

-Thread-waisted wasps are types of wasps in Montana, and their slender, thread-like waist can identify them.
+Thread-waisted wasps are a type of wasp in Montana, and their slender, thread-like waist can identify them.

 They are usually about one-half inch long and reddish-brown with black markings.
 The females have a sting, and the larvae feed on caterpillars.